The Cult of the Narcissist

 The narcissist's cult is "missionary" and "imperialistic".
 He is always on the lookout for new recruits – his spouse's friends, his daughter's girlfriends, his neighbours, new colleagues at work.
 He immediately attempts to "convert" them to his "creed" – to convince them how wonderful and admirable he is.
 In other words, he tries to render them Sources of Narcissistic Supply.

 Often, his behaviour on these "recruiting missions" is different to his conduct within the "cult".
-In the first phases of wooing new admirers and proselytising to potential "conscripts" – the narcissist is attentive, compassionate, empathic, flexible, self-effacing, and helpful.
+In the first phases of wooing new admirers and proselytising to potential "conscripts" – the narcissist is attentive, compassionate, empathic, flexible, self-effacing, reasonable and helpful.
 At home, among the "veterans" he is tyrannical, demanding, wilful, opinionated, aggressive, and exploitative.

 In extreme cases, the narcissist feels above the law – any kind of law.
 This grandiose and haughty conviction leads to criminal acts, incestuous or polygamous relationships, and recurrent friction with the authorities.